eProsima/DDS-Router/docs/rst/formalia/titlepage.rst

      networks.
   5. **Topic allowlisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.
+  6. **Dynamic topic discovery**: underlying entities required for communication under a specific topic are created only when needed, thus reducing resources utilization to the minimum.

 .. _fig_entities_diagram: